Vyral/base-template/_posts/2018-07-02-whats-it-like-to-join-the-jeff-cook-real-estate-team.md

 We’ve got an amazing real estate team that’s been in business for 15 years, and now our team has an opportunity for you. **Whether you’re already a licensed agent or not, I’d like to talk to you about what joining our team could do for your life and career.**

 We help our real estate agents be successful by providing marketing, leads, processes, presentations, back-end support staff, and more.
 So if you’re interested in getting paid what you deserve for your efforts and skills, and earning a six-figure income as a result, you’re going to want to hear more about what we’ve got to offer.
 But don’t take my word for it.
-Instead, **listen to what Christopher****Schiffiano** **(one of the amazing agents on our team) has to say.**
+Instead, **listen to what Christopher&nbsp;****Schiffiano** **(one of the amazing agents on our team) has to say.**

 *“Before I came to Jeff Cook Real Estate, I was in the United States Army.
 After my term was up there, I went into real estate in the Florida market.
 When I decided to come home, where I was born and bred, Charleston, South Carolina, I joined the Jeff Cook Real Estate team.”*